2017 Biology Newsletter

 Faculty, Student and Alumni Awards

-- Dr. Michael Flinn received the MSU Distinguished Mentor Award because of his outstanding ability to mentor both undergraduate and graduate research students
+- Dr. Michael Flinn received the Murray State Distinguished Mentor Award because of his outstanding ability to mentor both undergraduate and graduate research students

 - Dr. Claire Fuller received the Neil Weber Award for service to the Department and the Jones College of Science, Engineering and Technology

 - Dr. Chris ("Dr. T") Trzepacz received the Regent’s Teaching Award for his outstanding achievements in the classroom

 - Dr. Howard Whiteman received the Tom Timmons Outstanding Biology Faculty Award

 - Murray State University Outstanding Senior Man: Jason Matthews

 - Outstanding Fourth Year Student in Biology: Ashley Munie

 - Outstanding Second Year Student in Biology: Colby Canter